 English & Maths

-For the current academic year, alongside the interventions of last year, we will also:
+For the current academic year (anticipated funding of £11,500), alongside the interventions of last year, we will also:

 On 1st June 2017, Claydon High school, East Bergholt High School and Hadleigh High School joined together to form a multi-academy trust - The South Suffolk Learning Trust.
 The three strong schools will be working together to share best practice within the partnership as well as supporting other schools in Suffolk.
 The South Suffolk Learning Trust (led by an experienced board of local trustees) intends to grow and support the learning of Suffolk youngsters aged between 3 and 19 and add positively to improving life chances of Suffolk children through effective collaboration.